AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/how-to-create-a-requirement.md

 title: How to create a Requirement
 ---

+## Description

+### What is a Requirement in software testing?

+In software testing, requirements are specific functions, features, or capabilities that the software must have.
+They serve as foundation for testing by guiding test coverage, design, evaluation, and traceability.

+Requirements validate and verify the software's behaviour and support change management.
+By using requirements effectively, testers ensure that the software meets expectations and satisfies stakeholders.

+Requirements serve as the foundation for the software development and testing proccesses, outlining the expectations and criteria for the software's behaviour, performance and quality.
+They are typically documented in a requirements specification or a functional requirements document.

+### What is the importance of Requirement in software testing?

+Requirements are highly important in software testing for several reasons.
+* They provide clear objectives and goals for testing, ensuring that testers have a well-defined focus.
+* Requirements guide test coverage, helping testers identify what functionalities and areas need to be tested.
+* They serve as a benchmark for evaluating the actual behaviour of the software during testing and enable traceability between requirements and test cases.
+* Requirements also support effective communication among stakeholders and assist in managing changes in the software.

+Ultimately, requirements ensure that the software meets expectations, performs as intended, and satisfies the need of stakeholders.

+## Steps

 1. From the **Menu bar**, go to the **Project** then **Requirement** option.

 ![](/img/how-tos/how-to-create-a-requirement/requirement-option.png)